HumanCellAtlas/data-store/Readme.md

 # How To
 ## Upgrade Clouddirectory Schema
-1. Run `./scripts/upgrade` to check if your local schema matches the the published schema.
+1. Run `make check_directory_schema` to check if your local schema matches the the published schema.
-1. If the published schema does not match your local run `./scripts/upgrade --upgrade True`
+1. If the published schema does not match your local run `make upgrade_directory_schema`

 ## Links

 * [Project home page (GitHub)](https://github.com/HumanCellAtlas/fusillade)